underscoreio/underscoreio/src/html/_posts/2015-04-14-free-monads-are-simple.md

   final case class Fetch[A](service: Service[A]) extends Request[A]
 ~~~

 For technical reasons we need to have a `Functor` instance to put inside the free monad.
 Scalaz provides a convenience called the `Coyoneda` that automatically constructs one for us.
-We define some constructors to hide this.
+The `Requestable` type represents this.
+We define some constructors to hide the application of the `Coyoneda`.

 ~~~ scala
   object Request {